 Not all stories or shows have doubles, but with practice and examples, they are relatively easy to spot.

 Can you think of a doppelganger in your favorite movie, tv show or book?

 Ian Spike from Cebu, Philippines on November 29, 2016:

 I never considered Voldemort as Harry's Doppelganger before, but it's nice.
 The video is awesome, I've seen them in various websites except for Brad Pitt's.

 Melissa Reese Etheridge from Tennessee, United States on June 04, 2015:

 Excellent piece.
 Your idea is focused and well developed.
 My students would love to read this.
 It is quite creepy though.

-Mel Carriere from San Diego California on September 07, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on September 07, 2013:

 Very thought provoking discussion.
 I like how you explored the use of doppelgangers in literature and the media.
 If I had a doppelganger he would be organized and neat, something I am definitely not.
 Something to think about.
 Interesting hub.